A method for empirically assessing small area estimators via bootstrap-weighted k-Nearest-Neighbor artificial populations, with applications to forest inventory: Software

-\paragraph{Software:} We are developing an R package \texttt{kbaabb} which provides tools for generating an artificial population via KBAABB.
+We are developing an R package \texttt{kbaabb} which provides tools for generating an artificial population via KBAABB.
 The package is available at \url{https://github.com/graysonwhite/kbaabb/}.
 While we cannot share the proprietary FIA data used in this paper, the R package includes a worked example based on public data.

 We have also created a draft R Shiny application \citep{chang2022shiny} for exploring the case study's artificial population and several estimators.
 The app can be accessed at \url{https://civilstat.shinyapps.io/fia-simpop-app/} and the code is available at \url{https://github.com/ColbyStatSvyRsch/FIA-simpop-app}.
-For details and screenshots, see Appendix~\ref{sec:Shiny}.
+For details and screenshots, see Supplementary material~\ref*{sec:Shiny}.